Self-referral to antenatal and postnatal physiotherapy

 The pelvic floor is a group of muscles and connective tissues that support the bladder, bowel and uterus.
 It also helps with bodily functions like urination, defecation and sexual function.

-If you are suffering from any of the following symptoms, please discuss with your midwife
+If you are suffering from any of the following symptoms, please share a few details about yourself to make your self-referral.

 - Urinary incontinence (having to pass urine frequently/urgently or leaking when you